Give that boring ceiling instant character with this DIY Wood Board Porch Ceiling Makeover!

 Once the ceiling is completely planked, frame the ceiling with the 1 1/2″ lattice boards.
 I used pre-primed boards, just to make life easier. 🙂 I nailed these into the planks, every 3 planks should do the trick.

 Then, fill all nail holes and knots in the wood with a wood filler, like my favorite.
 Then run a bead of caulk along each groove to get a more finished and beautiful look.
 Make sure you wipe away all excess caulk with a damp rag before it dries.
 The wood filler can be sanded smooth, but caulk can’t.
+If you’re new to DIY wood trim check out this post for tips on where to use caulk or wood filler on wood trim.

 Once you’ve finished caulking and filling the planks.
 You can paint with 1 or 2 coats of your favorite paint.
 I used Sherwin Williams’ Snowfall.